aksommerville/gamek/README.md

 - [ ] inmgr: Override channel ID per device.
 Or maybe not?
 Not sure I want this.
 - [x] linuxglx: Audio setup per command line.
 - [ ] Other platforms
-- - [ ] linuxdrm (probly just linuxglx with akdrm instead of akx11).
 - - [ ] tiny
 - - [ ] picosystem
 - - [ ] web